︎

 Cinematographer

 Robert Orlowski (he/they) is a filmmaker, cinematographer and occasionally a writer working across narrative, documentary, and experimental filmmaking.
-He is in the process of completing their first feature film, a narrative/documentary titled, She Dreams In Color.

 Their current research interests include what he likes to think of as “cinema off the screen”, the economy of artist made imagery and the seldomly recognized intersectionality between orphan films and “experimental” films.
 With this in mind, he hopes to imagine and implement sustainable ways of creating and sharing.

-Their most recent work has screened at venues and platforms such as: Alchemy Film and Moving Image Festival, Fracto Experimental Film Encounter, ICDOCS, IndieLisboa, Laterale Film Festival, Light Field, Microscope Gallery, Mono No Aware Festival, Now!
+Their most recent work has screened at venues and platforms such as: Alchemy Film and Moving Image Festival, The Criterion Collection, Fracto Experimental Film Encounter, ICDOCS, IndieLisboa, Laterale Film Festival, Light Field, Microscope Gallery, Mono No Aware Festival, Now!
 A Journal of Urgent Praxis, Palm Springs Short Fest, and the Transient Visions Festival of the Moving Image.
 In 2019 he was a Tribeca If/Then Grant Finalist.

 When he is not working on films they are often discovering music and sharing it the communities around him.
 Check it out here... ︎